III Cultural Days of the Miguelturra Carnival

 The conference begins on Friday, February 21 at 5:30 p.m. with the reception of participants and a visit to the Carnival Museum.

-On Saturday, February 22 at 10:30 a.m. there will be a conference ‘Masks and Silences: the Miguelturra Carnival in the press (1845-1980)’ with Rafael Sánchez as speaker, then Román González will discuss ‘Music in the Carnival’, with a discussion table on the Major Masks.
+On Saturday, February 22nd, at 10:30 a.m., a conference will be held, “Masks and Silences: The Miguelturra Carnival in the Press (1845-1980)”, with Rafael Sánchez as the speaker.
+Later, Román González will discuss “Music in Carnival”, with a panel discussion on the Major Masks.

 Starting at 12:30 p.m. we will have a children’s street mask workshop led by Flauti Flauti Teatro and a frying pan fruit master class led by Rita Gómez.